 There are different tools appropriate for different purposes.
-While generally it may be appropriate to present on a typical large screen, sometimes there can be a place for presenting on other mediums such as tablets, iPads, iPhones, android etc. Your presentation software can either enable you or hinder you here.
+While generally, it may be appropriate to present on a typical large screen, sometimes there can be a place for presenting on other mediums such as tablets, iPads, iPhones, Android, etc. Your presentation software can either enable you or hinder you here.
 Some ONLY work on tablets while others only work on desktops.
-It’s optimal to keep your options open and utilize a tool that allows you to both.
+It’s optimal to keep your options open and utilize a tool that allows you to do both.

 6. Use appropriate graphs and charts

 Graphs and charts are great for visualizing data.
 It’s much more poignant to see stats visualized in charts than to hear raw numbers (or worse see them in a large spreadsheet.)
 Some people understand large data sets well but seeing it visualized will drive the point home even further and be much more memorable.

 7. Ask the audience questions (and allow them to ask you questions as well)

 It’s great to open up with questions and then encourage interaction throughout the rest of the presentation.
 Depending on the size of the group it can make sense to have designated time frames for questions.
 However, particularly in business presentations it makes sense to let the decision-maker ask all the questions they need whenever they think of them.
 This will help them understand you better and give you a better shot at closing the deal.